tripplet/SendToKodi/README.md

 # SendToKodi
-Send urls to be played on your kodi system via the OSX sharing system
+Send urls to be played on kodi via the OSX sharing system

+### Supported sites
+* YouTube (if the YouTube plugin is installed in kodi)
+* direkt url to a media file

 Download [here](https://github.com/tripplet/SendToKodi/releases)